Be advised: Spoilers for the single player campaign ahead.

 - A Father to His Men: Especially to Franky "Beans" Laroche.

-- Big Damn Heroes: Comes charging to the rescue at Bloody Gulch, courtesy of a pair of M4 Sherman tanks.
+- Big Damn Heroes: Comes charging to the rescue at the Battle of Bloody Gulch which is depicted at the end of Road to Hill 30, courtesy of a pair of M4 Sherman tanks.

 - Contemplate Our Navels: Big time in Road to Hill 30.
 Lampshaded in Earned in Blood, as paraphrased below:

 - "Back in England, we'd be playing baseball or something, not Baker!
 He'd always be off staring at the sky or some shit!"